 Scaling cloud-native messaging applications with KEDA

-Learn how to use the IBM MQ KEDA Scaler to enhance your own cloud-native messaging applications with improved scaling capabilities.
+Use KEDA to enhance your cloud-native messaging applications with improved scaling capabilities

 Great news: you’ve just written your first messaging application with IBM MQ.
 Your messaging application is well encapsulated, you’ve followed reactive principles, and you’re ready to deploy it to your cloud service.
 Your code is elegant – it takes a message from a queue, performs a task, and then moves on to the next one.
 Your application will doubtlessly be efficient and consume tiny amounts of compute resource in CPU and memory.

 As your app runs natively in the cloud, you can expect container orchestration to provide a basic autoscaling mechanism for free.
 If the container starts to get busy, then Kubernetes will step in to provision more instances of the app.
 However, in this scenario, we have a different problem: While the system is busy and the app is working as hard as it can, the CPU and memory consumption is low so the autoscaler won’t detect that messages are backing up on a queue.
 In turn, this can result in a noticeable delay in response times as the increased load is not recognized or in the worst case a full queue that is no longer capable of receiving new messages.

 Why would messages build up, and why does this matter?
 Asynchronous messaging allows applications to be decoupled.
 If one part of the system becomes busy, it can work independently from the rest of the system.
 The queue acts as a shock absorber allowing the application components to work at different speeds, making it ideal for cloud applications and microservices so that they can be in distributed geographical locations.